SciLifeLab/TIDDIT/README.md

 python TIDDIT.py  --cov --help
 ```

+TIDDIT may be installed using bioconda:

+	conda install tiddit

+Next, you may run TIDDIT like this:

+	tiddit --help
+	tiddit --sv
+	tiddit --cov

 TIDDIT is also distributed with a Singularity environment (http://singularity.lbl.gov/index.html).
 Type the following command to download the container:

     singularity pull --name TIDDIT.simg shub://J35P312/TIDDIT